15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 4. Once you feel the contraction in your lats, extend your arms and repeat for the desired times.

-Tips: Keep your front foot firmly on the floor and your abdominal muscles tight throughout the movement.
+• Keep your front foot firmly on the floor and your abdominal muscles tight throughout the movement.

-15. Incline Reverse Superman
+14. Incline Reverse Superman

-The reverse superman is another good way to hit your latissimus dorsi with dumbbells.
+The reverse Superman is another good way to hit your latissimus dorsi with dumbbells.
 It requires you to lie prone on the bench and pull your arms back to contract your lats.

 1. Set the bench to 30-degree height, grab a pair of dumbbells with an underhand grip, and lie on the bench with your face down and arms straight below your shoulders.